johnosproject/com.robypomper.josp/docs/jospJSL/README.md

 ## Gradle tasks

 **Runner tasks:**<br>
-  The JOSP JSL's running tasks execute the JSL library with the interactive shell:
+  The JOSP JSL's running tasks execute the JSL library with the interactive shell.
+  This JSL implementation is called JSL Shell and can be executed with following tasks:

   * ```./gradlew javaJSLRun```<br>
-    this task start a JSL agent from a persistent working dir.
+    this task start a JSL library from a persistent working dir.
 This means that, each JSL execution preserve the latest execution state (p.e. user login).
-    After the first git commit, this task's working dir is added to ```.gitignore``` so any modification will not commit to the repository.<br>
+    After the first git commit, this task's working dir is added to ```.gitignore``` so any modification will not commit to the repository.
-    **NB:** not yet implemented.

   * ```./gradlew javaJSLVanillaRun```<br>
     at every execution, the task's working dir (and then his configs and data) are cleaned.
-So with this task is always possible execute a JSL service with default configs.<br>
+So with this task is always possible execute a JSL service with default configs.
-    **NB:** not yet implemented.

   * ```./gradlew javaJSL{UC}Run```<br>
     like the ```javaJSLVanillaRun``` task but with pre-set configs:<br>